WHSnyder/SWBF-msh-Blender-Export/docs/reference_manual.md

 ## Skeletons and Skinning

+This guide assumes you have working knowledge of Blender Armatures and deformation with vertex groups, as well as how to create, edit, pose, and keyframe bones in an Armature.

 ### XSI vs Blender

 XSI has a very free-form take on skeletons and skinning.
 Models can be skinned to other models in a rather arbitrary manner, whereas in Blender, a model can only be skinned if it is parented to an armature and can only skin to bones in that armature.